-My brother-in-law made this dip over the holidays.
+My brother-in-law made this caramelized onion dip recipe over the holidays.
 It was for a party he was going to so we were only allowed one taste.
-Good thing as it was so good, I am sure we would have finished the entire bowl.
+Good thing as it was so good, I am sure I would have finished the entire bowl.
 I have always been a lover of onion dip but this recipe for caramelized onion dip is sinfully delicious.

 I have not been able to shake that flavor memory from my taste buds and knew I had to make a batch for us to enjoy.
 Not just a taste like we were given in December; instead, a big bowl of rich and creamy Caramelized Onion Dip to enjoy.

 It may sound like a lot of onions when you read the recipe but trust me.
 The onions will fill the pan to the top, but once caramelized there will be very little (see the photo).
 Keep stirring to prevent burning as well.
 Lower heat is your best friend, take the time so you will get an even caramelize.

 Do not go low fat with this recipe by using yogurt or mayo or nonfat cream cheese and sour cream.
 Go for it.
 It is a treat.
 Plus, the dip will not hold up with no fat!